jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Lab

-This lab has two parts that need to be completed in order.
+This lab has three parts that need to be completed.
+Use the provided template for submitting your screenshots as part of the deliverable.

 #### Objectives